theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/alteryx/settings-alteryx-plugin.md

 ![alteryx-custom-parameters](/img/content/alteryx-custom-parameters.PNG){:class="img-responsive"}

 **Override custom Parameters with dynamic values**
-You can also use an input for the Xtract Universal tool, e.g. Input Data Tool.
+The Xtract Universal tool can also have an input, e.g. the Input Data Tool.
-The data input can dynamically be used as input for the custom parameter in Xtract Universal.<br>

-In this case we have an extraction of SAP customers, where the city parameter will be dynamically parametrized.
+The data input can dynamically be used to override the custom parameter in Xtract Universal.<br> In this case we have an extraction of SAP customers, where the city parameter will be dynamically parametrized.
 Those can be edited by checking the **Override** and **Map** field and selecting the incomping input field as a new **value**.